 It’s likely you created a General User account rather than logging in with your AIA credentials.
 If you’re an AIA member, you automatically have an account with us that uses the information in your AIA profile.
 You do not need to create an account in order to register — creating an account signals to the registration site that you do not have AIA credentials, and thus are a non-member, so you should not have member options when registering.

-If you are a member but have created a General User account, you would need to log out, then start registration over with your AIA credentials.
+If you are a member but have created a General User account, you will need to log out, then start the registration process over with your AIA credentials.
 If you forgot your AIA password, see the “I forgot my password” FAQ.
 If you forgot the email address that’s used in your AIA profile, contact the Texas Society of Architects at 512-478-7386, or email firstname.lastname@example.org so we can provide that information to you.

 Who has to create an account?

 If you are a Texas AIA member — a Texas Architect, Associate, Emeritus, or component staff member — you do not have to create an account.
 Your account already exists, and you need only log in with your AIA credentials to begin.
 The following groups need to create an account: